smufin/smufin-core/README.md

    * `run`: counts frequency of normal and tumoral kmers in input sequence, ignoring kmers whose stem is only seen once; counters hold values up to 2^16.
-   * `dump`: serialize hashtables that contain kmer frequencies to the `core.output` directory; filenames have the following format:
-     `table.<PID>-<SID>.sht`, where `PID` stands for partition ID, and `SID` for storer ID.
+   * `dump`: serialize kmer frequency as [sparsehash tables](doc/formats.md#sparsehash-table) indexed by stem, for checkpointing and/or later analysis.
-   * `restore`: unserialize hashtables from disk.
+   * `restore`: unserialize dumped frequency tables from disk.
    * `stats`: display frequency stats, including size of different tables, and histograms for normal and tumoral counts.
-   * `export`: serialize tables as plain CSV files containing kmers along with normal and tumoral counters; rows can be limited to kmers that meet certain criteria through configuration options `export-{min,max}`.
+   * `export`: serialize frequencies as plain [CSV table](doc/formats.md#csv-table) files containing kmers along with normal and tumoral counters; rows can be limited to kmers that meet certain criteria through configuration options `export-{min,max}`.
  * `filter`: select breakpoint candidates and build indexes.
    * `run`: build filter normal and tumoral (mutated and non-mutated) indexes containing candidate reads, along with their IDs and positions of